Preparing for College in High School

 Classes to Take

 If you plan to attend a public college or university in Oklahoma, you must take certain courses during high school.
 Not only are they required for college admission in Oklahoma, they will also help you prepare for the demands of college courses and teach you valuable skills for the workforce.
-Check out our ACE Graduation Requirements Checklist for a complete list of course requirements, as summarized by the Oklahoma College Preparatory/Work Ready Curriculum standards from the Achieving Classroom Excellence (ACE) Act of 2005.
-For more information about ACE requirements, visit www.ok.gov.
-Visit OKcollegestart.org to find school-specific requirements.
+Check out our College Preparatory/Work Ready Curriculum Checklist for a complete list of course requirements.
+For more information, visit sde.ok.gov.

 If you want to get ahead of the crowd, consider your options for earning college credits while you're in high school.